Aylesbury Vineyard Storehouse has been helping people in need since 1998.

 In an emergency, please contact the Church Office.

 Amongst the goods that Storehouse provides are towels and bedding, lighting fixtures and fittings, kitchenware, crockery and cutlery, electrical goods (all of which are tested in-house) and baby equipment.
-We hold a range of good quality, second-hand clothing for all ages, from small babies to adults.
+We hold a range of good quality, second-hand childrens' clothing (from small babies to age 10), including school uniforms.

 There are certain items we’re unable to provide or accept, so please check with us beforehand.
 Examples include: books, child car seats, computers, large wardrobes, small toys, large TVs, washing machines, dishwashers, electrical cookers and gas appliances.